strangerstudios/pmpro-extra-expiration-warning-emails/readme.txt

 == Changelog ==
 = .4 =
+* BUG FIX: Would sometimes allow the run date/time to be incorrectly formatted.
+* BUG FIX: Would sometimes save the wrong date in user meta, leading to extra emails being sent out.
 * BUG FIX/ENHANCEMENT: If running a current version of PMPro, will use the pmpro_cleanup_memberships_users_table() function before finding expiring emails to avoid certain issues caused by errors in the memberships_users table.

 = .3.7 =